mosip/documentation/docs/specifications/face-sdk-specifications.md

 | -------- | --------------------------------------------------- | ---------- |
 | config   | Configuration with model file and matcher threshold | Any object |

-Inji would initialize the config as a JSON.
+Inji Mobile would initialize the config as a JSON.
 The JSON would contain the following items

 | **Attribute Name** | **Description**                                                                           |
 | ------------------ | ----------------------------------------------------------------------------------------- |